Table of Contents

 Contrast this with what is referred to as the “blackboard method” used in school and tuition classes.
 Here the students learn via lectures, or videos or simply reading textbooks.
 This broadcast method is simply ineffective for mathematics for a number of reasons.

-Jumping to Abstract Vs Starting Pictorially: In the blackboard method, the topics and concepts are introduced in abstract rather than visually.
+- Jumping to Abstract Vs Starting Pictorially: In the blackboard method, the topics and concepts are introduced in the abstract rather than visually.
 Visual and pictorial exercises help solidify the concept.
 To maximize learning all topics must be introduced visually.

-Foundation vs Course Completion: Math is interconnected.
-When there is improper understanding or lack of mastery we need to stop and give the student the personalized attention to build a solid foundation.
+- Foundation vs Course Completion: Math is interconnected.
+When there is improper understanding or lack of mastery we need to stop and give the student personalized attention to build a solid foundation.
 A focus on course completion will show up in lack of mastery as the concepts become tougher.
 The flaws may not show up immediately but will show up later, which is actually worse.

 Thus, no Cuemath class has a blackboard and the teacher is not expected to lecture students.